Our Services

 Even though immediate numbness is unlikely from a sugar spike, you should stay alert to other signs of high blood sugar (hyperglycemia), especially if you have diabetes or risk factors for it:

-If you're experiencing multiple symptoms and want to understand whether they could be related to elevated glucose levels, try Ubie's free AI-powered High blood sugar (hyperglycemia) symptom checker to get personalized insights in just a few minutes.
+If you're experiencing any of these symptoms and want to better understand what might be causing them, you can check your symptoms with Ubie's free AI-powered symptom checker to receive personalized insights in just 3 minutes.

 While you investigate the cause, a few simple steps may relieve immediate numbness or tingling: